jub77/grafikon/README.md

     * or double-click on `grafikon.jar`
     * or use `grafikon.cmd` (`grafikon.sh`)

-Outputs can be added from menu (bundled with program as default): *File > Import > Import outputs*.
+Outputs can be added from menu (output templates bundled with program as default):
-The outputs are then generated from *Outputs > Outputs...* by pressing *Generate all* button.
+*Outputs > Create default outputs*.
+The outputs can be then generated from *Outputs > Outputs...* by pressing *Generate all* button.

 In order to use Groovy string templates as well as output templates directly in the gtm, the type of the diagram in *Settings > Settings...* has to be set to *raw*.
 All Groovy